Direct Care DNP

 Complete the admissions application.

-Building upon the bachelor’s and master’s degree programs that are already part of the Nylen School of Nursing, Morningside’s first doctoral program will allow you to reach the pinnacle of your nursing education with two distinct tracks, including options for BSN to MSN to DNP or MSN to DNP.
+Building upon the bachelor’s and master’s degree programs that are already part of the Nylen School of Nursing, Morningside’s first doctoral program will allow you to reach the pinnacle of your nursing education with two distinct tracks.
 To apply, you must have:

 • Valid R.N. license in Iowa or state participating in the licensure compact.
-For applicants with non-compact R.N. license contact the Dean of Nursing for state approval status.
+For applicants with non-compact R.N. license contact the Dean of Nursing for state approval status or see Morningside University “Professional Licensure Disclosures” page.

 • Valid APRN license and proof of certification for Direct Patient Care DNP Track.